.png)

 Our Goals

 At The Institute on the Environment (IonE), we believe in leading the way toward a future in which people and the environment prosper together.
 Everyone plays a role in creating a sustainable circular economy.
 Every discipline matters.
 Moving the Cities promotes new ideas and inspires a new generation to become leaders in sustainability thinking.
 The program embraces the United Nations' Sustainable Development goals.
-Goal 11, "sustainable cities and communities," is our focus.
 We are proud to offer this fulfilling international experience.

 If you would like to learn more about IonE, please visit http://environment.umn.edu/